 8. DIRECTOR EDUCATION

 FHS has a process to educate new directors about the nature of the

 business, current issues, the corporate strategy and the expectations of

 FHM concerning the performance of directors.
 Directors also have the

-opportunity to visit FHM facilities and meet with management to gain a
+opportunity to visit FHS facilities and meet with management to gain a

 better understanding of business operations.